 Little C-Star, did not, get to tag along.

-33 years later – I not only got to finally skip through the hallways of the historic hotel- I was able to experience it with my favorite person and fall a little more in love with him there too.
+33 years later, I was able to experience it with my favorite person and fall a little more in love with him on the way.

 Here’s a look at our little anniversary adventure.